-I started out trying to get the flame pillars outside Crown casino, though I failed miserably.
-I did manage to sort of capture them though, and I’m quite happy with the almost two-tone lighting situation I going on in this one.
+I opted to start by trying to take a picture of the flame pillars that flare up outside Crown casino.
+Though I failed miserably in getting the shot I wanted.
+I kind of managed to capture them though, and I’m happy enough with the lighting situation I have going on here.

-And there you have it.
-They’re my ‘current’ crop of photos, which hopefully will be retaken and improved upon in the not-too-distant future.
+They’re my current crop of photos, which I hope will be retaken and improved upon in the not-too-distant future.